 The manufacturing operations of EDAP TMS France must comply with the GMP regulations enacted by the FDA, which establish requirements for assuring quality by controlling components, processes and document traceability and retention, among other things.
-EDAP TMS France's facilities are also subject to scheduled inspections by the FDA.
+EDAP TMS France's facilities are also subject to inspections performed by the FDA.
 The FDA last visited our manufacturing site in June 2014 with no findings nor issuance of Form 483 observations.
 EDAP TMS France has obtained the ISO 9001 (V:2008) and ISO 13485 (V:2003) certifications, which indicate compliance by EDAP TMS France's manufacturing facilities with international standards for quality assurance, design and manufacturing process control.
 EDAP TMS France also complies with the applicable requirements that will allow it to affix the CE Marking to certain of its products.
 Our manufacturing site also complies with Taiwanese, Japanese and Canadian regulations, as well as with the U.S. Quality System Regulation.
-See "-Government Regulation-Healthcare Regulation in the European Union."
+See "Information on the Company-Government Regulation-Healthcare Regulation in the United States" and "-Government Regulation-Healthcare Regulation in the European Union."